You’re excited to re-enter the workforce, but you’re concerned employers may look at your history and pass you over.

 Step 3.
 Make use of community supports

-After you have identified the resources and skills you need to find employment, you can find supportive resources and organizations to help you.
+Have you identified the resources and skills you need to find employment?
+You can then find supportive resources and organizations to help you.

 Depending upon your conditions of release, you may be eligible for income support.
 Check with your case management and/or parole officer.